chrisokura/chrisokura.github.io/index.md

 ## Airline Customer Satisfaction: Tree Based Models

 Tree based models like Decision Trees are based on conditional splits in data to categorize obervations into buckets.
 When building an algorithm, I often start with a decision tree for visualization and feature importance purposes.
-The first picture below visualizes a simple decision tree with a maximum node depth of 3.
-We can see  the conditional splits the algorithm makes in order to predict an airline customer's satisfaction.
-The second graph displays feature importance, or in other words, the variables most important in determining a customer's experience.
+The first picture below visualizes a simple decision tree with a maximum node depth of 3 where we can visualize the conditional splits the algorithm makes.
+The second graph displays feature importance, or in other words, the variables most important in determining an airline customer's satisfaction.

 <img src="images/Decision Tree.jpg?raw=true"/>
 <br><br>